WCARL12/WCARL12/README.md

 Hi, My name is Carl and I am 19 years old.

 I am a student in CNA and currently taking a course 'Software Development Co-op' and I am currently in my first year.
 I have started my coding journey in 2022 and I fell in love with it since.
-My first programming languange that I learned was HTML and CSS.
-In my college, I touched a lot on Python and Databases.
-Hopefully, I can become a full stack developer in the future since I enjoy working with websites.
-Currently learning more about both Front-end and Back-end.
+I love creating websites and I have experience both the Front-end and the Back-end.
+I only have 3 months work experience but I am determined to become a full stack developer in the future!.

+Languanges I know:
+- Python
+- JavaScript
+- Java
+- NodeJs
+- HTML
+- CSS
+- EJS

+Database:
+- MongoDB
+- MySQL

 About me:
 - 👀 I’m interested in basketball, web development, and videogames.